Crossmint/delivery-agent/README_Vercel.md

 ## Prerequisites

-- Node.js & pnpm installed
+- Node & pnpm installed
 - At least 50 USDC in your wallet
 - OpenAI API key